 Create an optimal sleep environment

-Use a sleep sack when your baby outgrows her swaddle
+Use a sleep sack when your baby outgrows their swaddle

 Be mindful of sleep associations

-Sleep associations are the conditions present when we initiate sleep – we all have them.
-Being aware of the associations your baby develops can help you determine if changes should be made to improve her sleep at night.
-For example:
+Sleep associations are the conditions present when we fall asleep.24 This is something we all experience.
+Being aware of your little one’s associations can help you determine if changes should be made to help your little one sleep better.

 1. Pacifier use